 In addition, BMC won three Circles of Excellence awards from Practice Greenhealth, in energy, climate, and green building.
 These awards honor up to ten of the highest performing hospitals nationwide in each area of sustainability expertise.

 BMC has been designated a LGBTQ Healthcare Equality Leader by the Human Rights Campaign.
 The status is awarded to healthcare facilities that attained a score of 100 in the Healthcare Equality Index (HEI) 2018.

 Megan Sandel, MD, Wins Reducing Health Disparities Award

 Megan Sandel, MD, a pediatrician at BMC, has been honored by the Massachusetts Medical Society with its annual Reducing Health Disparities Award.
 The award recognizes an individual who has made outstanding contributions to reducing health disparities due to race, socioeconomic status, age, education, or sexual orientation.
 Sandel was honored for her work at Children’s HealthWatch, her time as medical director for the National Center for Medical-Legal partnership, and her leadership in bringing awareness to the social determinants of children’s health and advocating on behalf of her patients.

 Arthur Harvey Named a CIO to Know

 Arthur Harvey III, vice president and CIO, has been named one of 105 hospital and health system CIOs to know by Becker’s Hospital Review.
 Harvey was honored for his success in revising the IT governance process and management structure and his leadership of the Epic implementation.
-Under his leadership, BMC has earned the Hospitals & Health Networks' Health Care's Most Wired honor twice.
+Under his leadership, BMC has also earned a Hospitals & Health Networks' Health Care's Most Wired honor for the first time.

 David Harrison, MD, Named Suffolk Medical Society Community Clinician of the Year